hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server_configuration.html.markdown

 * `name` - (Required) Specifies the name of the PostgreSQL Configuration, which needs [to be a valid PostgreSQL configuration name](https://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIER).
 Changing this forces a new resource to be created.

-* `server_name` - (Required) Specifies the name of the Azure PostgreSQL Flexible Server.
-Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which the Azure PostgreSQL Flexible Server exists.
-Changing this forces a new resource to be created.
+* `server_id` - (Required) The ID of the PostgreSQL Flexible Server where we want to change configuration.
+Changing this forces a new PostgreSQL Flexible Server Configuration resource.

 * `value` - (Required) Specifies the value of the PostgreSQL Configuration.
 See the PostgreSQL documentation for valid values.